Kwaito: Cultural context and implications

 It is said that " ...a repressive society would result in a creative art...it is an ingredient, it acts as a catalyst to a man who is committed."
 In 1994 apartheid ended in South Africa.
 Kwaito music in South Africa became a symbol of the new generation of youth; furthermore it was not just music, but it stood for a way of life and associated with it was a way of talk, dance, and dress.
-Kwaito reflects life for the South African youth in the townships, much in the same manner that American hip hop portrays life in the American ghetto.
+Kwaito reflects township life for South African youth, similar to how American hip hop portrays life in U.S. inner cities.
 This type of music seems to be the newly unsilenced voice of the people speaking out freely in their society.

-Critics have compared Kwaito to other international subgenres such as Jamaica's dancehall and the UK's grime.
+Kwaito has been compared to international genres such as Jamaican dancehall and UK grime.
 Dancehall was founded in the 1950s and '60s right when Jamaicans were trying to gain independence from the British.
 Similarly Kwaito was formed right after the apartheid was lifted in South Africa, both by young members of the lower class.
 Additionally both have "taken cues from the trends of new governments that supposedly gave rise to the advancement of personal wealth, and glamorized lifestyles."
 They also share a number of themes in common including commentary on violence and crime, AIDS awareness, and women's safety.